Vanessa Mdee: 2015: Samsung, ESSENCE, ONE.org, Awards

-On 13 May 2015, Mdee joined forces with arguably seven of Africa's most popular songstresses for ONE mission and ONE mission only – Celebrating girl power!
-The campaign is calling on world leaders to put girls and women in the forefront in 2015.
-This is the year when the new development goals will be set by world leaders at the United Nations.
+On 13 May 2015, Mdee joined forces with seven songstresses to celebrate girl power.
+Their campaign is calling on world leaders to put girls and women in the forefront in 2015.
+This was the year when the new development goals were to be set by world leaders at the United Nations.
 Apart from Vanessa Mdee, the other artists are Victoria Kimani (Kenya), Judith Sephuma (South Africa), Waje (Nigeria), Arielle T (Gabon), Gabriela (Mozambique), Yemi Alade (Nigeria), Selomor Mtukudzi (Zimbabwe) and Blessing Nwafor.
 The song promotes the Poverty is Sexist Campaign globally, and will be officially launched in Nigeria, Mozambique, Zimbabwe and South Africa during the World Economic Forum for Africa and the African Union Heads of State Summit.
 The song is released in conjunction with a report by ONE titled, "Poverty is Sexist: Why girls and women must be at the heart of the fight to end extreme poverty".
 The report shows how unlocking women's economic potential could improve the lives of everyone in society.
 It also illustrates the structural nature of the social, economic, political and cultural barriers that militate against women and girls.
-The campaign has a petition which is calling on world leaders to track the fight against inequality and injustice by investing more in women and girls if the world is to end extreme poverty by 2030.

 On 23 June 2015, Mdee took home two KTMA Awards for Female Artist of the Year and Best Female Entertainer.
 The awards were held in Dar es Salaam, Tanzania – which takes place every year.